cloud-gov/cg-ui/docs/adr/006_bulk-api-requests.md

 We learned that in the Cloud.gov production environment, the organizations with the largest number of roles and users are those with sandbox accounts (where every new user is given a space within a sandbox org).
 These accounts are largely automated, and moderators are unlikely to use the UI for management.
 Outside of these sandbox accounts, the largest number of roles for a production organization as of May 2024 was 150 roles.

 ## Considered options
-* Option 1: Request 5000 results and parse them within our application
+* Option 1: Request up to 5000 results and parse them within our application
 * Option 2: Explore bulk data request, storage, and manipulation options

 ## Decision outcome